willwyang/pupilencoder/README.md

 # PupilEncoder: A Neural Encoding Model for Mouse Pupilometry
 PupilEncoder is an RNN-based seq2seq neural encoding model for mouse pupilometry.
 In a nutshell, PupilEncoder predicts sequences of whole-trial neural firing rates in the mouse midbrain using just pupil position (horizontal and vertical) as well as pupil dilation (area).

 PupilEncoder was developed as one component of my group's research project during [Neuromatch Academy (Deep Learning)](https://academy.neuromatch.io/courses#h.2no8o2qptswv), which involved developing and comparing multiple deep learning methods for encoding neural representations.
-The key finding from that project that the RNN-based seq2seq method (here named PupilEncoder) outperformed all other methods, being able to account for **over 46% of variance** in neural activity.
+The key finding from our project was that the RNN-based seq2seq method (here released as PupilEncoder) outperformed all other methods, being able to account for **over 46% of variance** in neural activity.

 Here, I provide a Jupyter notebook with sample code demonstrating the development process, including data processing, feature engineering, training, hyperparameter optimization, and testing.